awsdocs/aws-control-tower-guide/doc_source/data-residency-guardrails.md

 This guardrail disallows internet access for an Amazon Virtual Private Cloud \(VPC\) instance managed by a customer, rather than by an AWS service\.

 **Important**
 If you provision Account Factory accounts with VPC internet access settings enabled, that Account Factory setting overrides this guardrail\.
 To avoid enabling internet access for newly provisioned accounts, you must change the setting in Account Factory\.
-For more information, see [Walkthrough: Configuring AWS Control Tower Without a VPC](configure-without-vpc.md)\.
+For more information, see [Walkthrough: Configure AWS Control Tower Without a VPC](configure-without-vpc.md)\.
 + This guardrail does not apply to VPCs managed by AWS services\.
 + Existing VPCs that have internet access retain their internet access\.
 It applies to new instances only\.
 After this guardrail is applied, access cannot be changed\.